AlbertoLourenco/URLMockSession/README.md

 ## Getting all mocked data

-If you wants to see all mocked data, implement this script:
+If you want to see all mocked data, implement this script:

 ```swift
 let mocks = MockManager.shared.all() // Array<Mock>